 DO & CO as a stock listed company adheres the ÖCGK which includes provisions regarding the internal rules of procedures and the independence of supervisory board members.
 Independence is assessed based on specific criteria such as the absence of close business or personal relationships with the company or its Senior Management.
 In general, the members of the Supervisory Board are considered independent, as no business or personal relationships exist with the company or the Management Board that could give rise to a material conflict of interest or influence the conduct of the members.
-However, it is noted that the first deputy chairman of the Supervisory Board of the Attila Dogudan Private Foundation (Attila Dogudan Privatstiftung) which is a shareholder of DO & CO Aktiengesellschaft.
+However, it is noted that the first deputy chairman of the Supervisory Board, Dr. Peter HOFFMANN-OSTENHOF is a member of the Management Board of the Attila Dogudan Private Foundation (Attila Dogudan Privatstiftung) which is a shareholder of DO & CO Aktiengesellschaft.